 Q: I don’t know what to major in.
 What do I do?

 A: First of all, if you are not attending your University Studies course START NOW!
 This class will help you with your career choice.
 Also, set up an appointment with your advisor to discuss your issues.
 Don’t panic!
 Not everyone enters college knowing exactly what they want to do with the rest of their lives.
 Just take it one day at a time, do your research and ask questions.

 Q: I’m transferring from another college and have already applied to Nicholls.
 What do I do next?

-A: You will need to visit our transfer advisor Mary Delaune in 234 Elkins or call him at 985-448-4093.
-Please bring a copy of your transcripts when you see him.
+A: You will need to visit our transfer advisor Mary DeLaune in 234 Elkins or call her at 985-448-4093.
+Please bring a copy of your transcripts when you see her.